Creativity and Machine Learning: A Survey: Generative Models

 RL can also be used to fine-tune a pre-trained generative model.
-Doodle-SDQ \cite{zhou18} at first learns to draw simple strokes by supervised learning; then, it improves its generation by means of rewards about similarity, color, and line movement.
+Doodle-SDQ \cite{zhou18} first learns to draw simple strokes using supervised learning; then, it improves its generation by means of rewards about similarity, color, and line movement.
 Conversely, the authors of \cite{tambwekar19} suggest to consider a pre-trained LSTM language model as a policy model.
 Fine-tuning then aims at maximizing the probability that a given event occurs at the end of the narrative.
-RL Tuner \cite{jacques17a} uses RL to fine-tune a Note-RNN to produce music that follows a set of music theory rules.
-To avoid forgetting note probabilities learned from data, the probability value returned by a copy of the pre-trained Note-RNN can be used as an additional reward.
-Sequence Tutor \cite{jacques17b} generalizes this idea of learning a policy that trades off staying close to the data distribution while improving performance on specific metrics.
-Finally, also the authors of \cite{lagutin21} suggest to fine-tune a language model by mixing up likelihood of training data and specific rewards, e.g., repetition minimization.
+RL Tuner \cite{jaques17a} uses RL to fine-tune a Note-RNN \cite{eck02} to produce music that follows a set of music theory rules.
+To avoid forgetting note probabilities learned from the data, the probability value returned by a copy of the pre-trained Note-RNN can be used as an additional reward.
+Sequence Tutor \cite{jaques17b} generalizes this idea of learning a policy that trades off staying close to the data distribution while improving performance on specific metrics.
+A comprehensive critical discussion of the rewards for RL-based generative models can be found in \cite{franceschelli24}.
+Finally, RL can be used to help models follow human preferences \cite{christiano17} or feedback.
+The latter technique is referred to as Reinforcement Learning from Human Feedback (RLHF) \cite{stiennon20}.
+For example, ChatGPT \cite{openai22} is an interactive version of GPT-3 \citep{brown20} (initially) and GPT-4 \citep{openai23} (at the time of writing), fine-tuned to maximize a learned reward of human values.
+RLHF improves its conversational skills while mitigating mistakes and biases; because of this, it has become a standard de facto for fine-tuning large language models, e.g., in \cite{touvron23b}.
+It is also possible to use AI and not human feedback \cite{bai22b,lee23b}.
+However, RLHF has some limitations \cite{casper23}, and alternative RL-free strategies are increasingly popular (e.g., \cite{rafailov23}).